pepdiz/tzxutils/README.md

 Original work was compiled with Watcom C 10.0+ and provide executable versions of the tools, these executables are not included in the repository.
 Anyway original version is include as a zip file including original executables.

+Source code should compile with any modern C compiler and several OS, the project is using TCC version 0.9.27 and its main target is windows.